 But in recent years another change has taken place.
 It’s a change that would barely have been tolerated by many employers back in the day – the rise of the ‘side-hustle’, or the extra job on the side in order to boost one’s income.

-Why would there be such disdain from companies for a worker trying to earn a bit of extra pocket money?
+Why would there be such disdain from companies for a worker trying to earn extra money at home?

 Well, clearly there can be major implications for a worker’s productivity in one job if they are somewhat pre-occupied with another role, given the potential risks of overlap from one job to another.
 Also, with work-life balance proving a major factor for employees – nearly two in three UK adults cited it as one of their most important values they look for from their employment, according to a recent Informi survey – why would workers then put additional pressure on themselves for the sake of some extra cash?